 While its success spans all 20 sports, Appalachian is perhaps most notable for its success on the gridiron.
 Mountaineer football won three-consecutive NCAA Division I FCS (Football Championship Subdivision) national championships from 2005-07 and a 34-32 victory over the University of Michigan (college football's all-time winningest program) in 2007 put Appalachian in the national spotlight both academically and athletically.
-In its first season in the FBS ranks, the Mountaineers won six-consecutive Sun Belt games to finish with an impressive 7-5 overall record (6-2, third place in Sun Belt) in 2014.
+In 2015, Appalachian State became the first team to ever win 11 games in its first full-fledged season as a member of NCAA Division I FBS, going 11-2 with a 31-29 wim over Ohio in the Raycom Media Camellia Bowl.
+The Camellia Bowl triumph also made Appalachian State the first team to ever win a bowl game in its first full-fledged FBS campaign and set a new Sun Belt Conference record for single-season victories.